Cholera vaccination campaign launched in post-cyclone Mozambique

 The U.N. health agency has shipped some 900,000 doses of oral cholera vaccine to Mozambique, where Cyclone Idai last month flattened homes and unleashed widespread flooding.

-All the vaccine doses have arrived and the aim is to immunize 900,000 people in a six-day campaign that started on Wednesday.
+All the vaccine doses have arrived and the aim is to immunise 900,000 people in a six-day campaign that started on Wednesday.

 Some 843 people were killed by the storm and subsequent flooding in Mozambique, Zimbabwe and Malawi.
 Humanitarian efforts are turning to preventing further loss of life due to disease.